Pesquisa-UFCAT/parepy/framework_alg_factorial_design.md

    <tr>
        <td><code>df</code></td>
        <td>
-           A dictionary containing all possible combinations of the levels provided in the input dictionary.
-Each column corresponds to a variable defined in <code>level_dict</code>.
-And each row represents one combination of the factorial design.
+           A dictionary containing all possible combinations of the levels provided in the input dictionary
        </td>
        <td>Dictionary</td>
    </tr>